Oberammergau 2020 – 14 Days

 Meals: B, D

-Day 5: Guided tour Florence, Plazzale Michelangelo, Michelangelo’s David, Santa Croce Church, Free time
+Day 5: Florence Sightseeing, Plazzale Michelangelo, Michelangelo’s David, Santa Croce Church

 The entire day is devoted to Florence, the cradle of the renaissance.
 A local guide will explain the history of the city as your motorcoach takes you to the Plazzale Michelangelo for a wonderful panoramic view of the city.
 You then have a guided walking tour of the city center including a visit to Accademia with Michelangelo’s incomparable “David.”
 Florence is home to the Duomo with its famed Baptistery, Giotto’s Tower, The Pitti Palace and the Uffizi Gallery with the finest collection of painting in all of Italy.
 You will stop at the beautiful Santa Croce Church with the timbs of many famous residents of Florence including Michelangelo, Dante and Galileo.
 Enjoy some free time to explore the sprawling San Lorenzo Leather Market and the shops along the Ponte Vecchio, before returning to Montecatini Terme.